mp619/Aqua-Polis/README.md

 intelligence we can assure our model and predictions are up to date and can meet the highest quality standards.

-From this vision was born AquaPolis, a network of IoT water sensors that can pro- vide an accessible solution both in the immediate and long-term future.
-Each de- vice can collect measurements of the water’s quality at any time, generating predic- tions on its potability based on a Machine Learning Model trained on big, verified data sets.
-In addition, the new data, uploaded on a map, helps the model make bet- ter predictions in the future, keeping track of the values locally and creating a more accurate view of the water situation globally.
+From this vision was born AquaPolis, a network of IoT water sensors that can provide an accessible solution both in the immediate and long-term future.
+Each device can collect measurements of the water’s quality at any time, generating predictions on its potability based on a Machine Learning Model trained on big, verified data sets.
+In addition, the new data, uploaded on a map, helps the model make better predictions in the future, keeping track of the values locally and creating a more accurate view of the water situation globally.

 ## Structure